Jamie Smith's Mabon: History

 The group announced their amicable disbanding with a farewell tour for autumn 2020.
 Although the final date of the tour was planned to be in June 2020, coronavirus cut the tour months short.

 Musical style

-Jamie Smith's Mabon predominantly perform purely instrumental music, thought they also have many songs with vocals.
-Nearly all of their music is their own composition, predominantly created by Jamie Smith and reflecting their varied interests and influences based in traditional or contemporary Celtic music but also reaching into world music and beyond.
-Their ability to seamlessly blur 'the boundaries between the heritage of a traditional Celtic legacy and a more contemporary sound' has been noted, as has their 'wide dynamic range, from quiet, reflective melodies and songs to loud and exciting music.'
-Amongst the latter are tunes such as The Accordionist’s Despair, an incredibly difficult piece described as ‘… an unholy union of Bach and Metallica.’
+Jamie Smith's Mabon predominantly performed purely instrumental music, although they also had many songs with vocals.
+Nearly all of their music was their own composition, predominantly created by Jamie Smith and reflecting their varied interests and influences based in traditional or contemporary Celtic music, but also reaching into world music and beyond.
+Their ability to seamlessly blur "the boundaries between the heritage of a traditional Celtic legacy and a more contemporary sound" has been noted, as has their "wide dynamic range, from quiet, reflective melodies and songs to loud and exciting music."
+Amongst the latter are tunes such as "The Accordionist's Despair", an incredibly difficult piece, described as "... an unholy union of Bach and Metallica."